Merkel faces ugly coalition row before euro summit

-BERLIN, Oct 21 German Chancellor Angela Merkel faced fresh domestic turmoil on Friday when one of the three parties in her centre-right coalition openly balked at surprise plans to cut taxes ahead of the next election in 2013.
+BERLIN German Chancellor Angela Merkel faced fresh domestic turmoil on Friday when one of the three parties in her center-right coalition openly balked at surprise plans to cut taxes ahead of the next election in 2013.

-The opposition ridiculed the unusually public display of infighting in Merkel's centre-right government, with one Social Democrat (SPD) leader dubbing it the "chaos coalition".
+The opposition ridiculed the unusually public display of infighting in Merkel's center-right government, with one Social Democrat (SPD) leader dubbing it the "chaos coalition."

 Horst Seehofer, the powerful chairman of the Christian Social Union (CSU) that is the Bavarian sister party to Merkel's Christian Democrats (CDU), said he had not agreed to tax cuts the two ministers unveiled on Thursday.